lsbjordao/TypeTaxonScript/README.md

 npm install -g type-taxonscript
 ```

+Install it globally using `-g` to prevent unnecessary dependencies from being installed within the TTS project directory.

 ## Initializing a TTS project

 To initiate the use of a TTS project, execute the following command: